 Four committees advise on matters defined by their terms of reference: The Finance Committee; the Risk and Audit Committee; the Nominations and Remuneration Committee; and the Education, Standards and Performance Committee.

-The Nominations and Remuneration Committee – Mr Richard Greenhalgh
+Nominations and Remuneration Committee Chair - Mr Ben Gordon

-The Education, Standards and Performance Committee – Dame Yasmin Bevan
+Education Standards and Performance Committee Chair - Dame Reena Keeble

 The Finance Committee’s purpose is to: